mareikethies/moco_diff_likelihood/README.rst

 Differentiable Score-Based Likelihoods: Learning CT Motion Compensation From Clean Images
 =========================================================================================

-This repository contains the code for our paper **Differentiable Score-Based Likelihoods: Learning CT Motion Compensation From Clean Images** which will be presented at MICCAI 2024.
-Trained weights and example data are provided to run the proposed CT motion algorithm using differentiable likelihood computation of diffusion models, as well as code and weights for the reference methods.
+This repository contains the source code for our paper **Differentiable Score-Based Likelihoods: Learning CT Motion Compensation From Clean Images** which has been presented at `MICCAI 2024
+<https://link.springer.com/chapter/10.1007/978-3-031-72104-5_25>`_.
+Trained weights and example data are provided
+to run the proposed CT motion algorithm using differentiable likelihood computation of diffusion models, as well as code and weights for the reference methods.
 This repository also contains the code to create the full data set based on the publicly available CQ500 data set which can be used to train the models.